 - Your child’s teacher will tell your child where to drop off their samples at school/college

-- Please remind your child to make sure the barcode is attached vertically to the pot and the saliva sample is secured inside both plastic bags provided, together with an absorbent swab, and a leak detector strip (if your kit has one).
+- Please remind your child to make sure the barcode is attached vertically to the tube and the saliva sample is secured inside both plastic bags provided, together with an absorbent swab, and a leak detector strip (if your kit has one).

 - Your child should take their sample to school/college with them on the day they have been told to by their teacher.
-There will be a large plastic box for your child to put their sample into on their way into the school/college building.
+There will be a large plastic box for your child to deposit their sample on the way into the school or college building.

 - Please ask your child to place their sample in the box carefully, without touching anyone else’s bag.
 If for any reason your child is absent from school/college on the day of their sample, don’t worry, they can provide a sample on the next collection day – your school/college can advise when this is.